-The following is an example of how groundwater level data can be stored in the ODM.
-In this groundwater level example, the data values are the water table level relative to the ground surface reported as negative values.
+The following is an example of how groundwater level data can be stored in ODM.
+In this example, the data values are the water table level relative to the ground surface reported as negative values.
 This example shows multiple data values of a single variable at a single site made by a single source that have been quality controlled as indicated by the QualityControlLevelID field in the QualityControlLevels table.
 The SiteID field in the DataValues table indicates the site in the Sites table that gives the location information about the monitoring site.
-In this case, the elevation is with respect to the NGVD29 datum as indicated in the VerticalDatum field and latitude and longitude are with respect to the NAD27 datum as indicated in the SpatialReferences table.
+In this case, the elevation is with respect to the NGVD29 datum as indicated in the VerticalDatum field, and latitude and longitude are with respect to the NAD27 datum as indicated in the SpatialReferences table.
 The VariableID field in the DataValues table references the appropriate record in the Variables table indicating information about the variable.
-The SourceID field in the DataValues table references the appropriate record in the Sources table giving information about the source of the data.
+The SourceID field in the DataValues table references the appropriate record in the source of the data.